andyTsing/Learning-Automata/README.md

 <h2>Types of Learning Automata Used</h2>

 The primary difference between different learning schemes is how to automaton chooses its action and how it adapts to the response from the environment.
 Learning automata fall into one of two main categories; deterministic and stochastic.
 With stochastic automata being broken down into two more types fixed structure stochastic automata (FSSA) and variable structure stochastic automata (VSSA).
 The Tsetlin and Krinsky are examples of deterministic automata while the Krylov and LRI scheme are stochastic.
-Furthermore, the Krylov is an example of an FSSA and the LRI is a VSSA.
+Furthermore, the Krylov is an example of an FSSA and the LRI a VSSA.

 <h3>Tsetlin Automaton</h3>
 Chooses an initial action uniformly at random with minimum confidence.
 If the environment responds with a reward the action confidence is increased by one level, or confidence remains the same if it is at the maximum value.
 If a penalty is received then the confidence is reduced by one level.
 If the confidence in an action falls below the minimum value the automaton switches to a new action with a minimum level of confidence.